crwils/crwils/README.md

 ### Hey 👋

-I'm Craig - a Junior Software Developer from Edinburgh, Scotland.
+I'm Craig - a Front End Developer from Edinburgh, Scotland.

 After four years working as a tech recruiter in Dubai, I pursued a career change into tech.